Graph Barlow Twins: A self-supervised representation learning framework for graphs: Proposed framework

-\paragraph{Generating graph views via augmentation} Following other works \citep{thakoor2021bootstrapped,gca,You2020GraphCL,Zhu:2020vf}, we select two kinds of augmentations -- \textit{edge dropping} and \textit{node feature masking} -- and generate two views of the input graph $\mathcal{G}^{(1)}$ and $\mathcal{G}^{(2)}$.
-In the edge dropping case, we remove edges according to a generated mask of size $|\mathcal{E}|$ (number of edges in the graph) with elements sampled from the Bernoulli distribution $\mathcal{B}(1 - p_A)$.
-When it comes to masking node features, we employ a similar scheme and generate a mask of size $k$ also sampled from the Bernoulli distribution $\mathcal{B}(1 - p_X)$.
+\paragraph{Generating graph views via augmentation} Following other works \cite{thakoor2021bootstrapped,gca,You2020GraphCL,Zhu:2020vf}, we select two kinds of augmentations -- \textit{edge dropping} and \textit{node feature masking} -- and generate two views of the input graph $\mathcal{G}^{(1)}$ and $\mathcal{G}^{(2)}$ (see Eq. \ref{eq:augmentation-fn}).
+In the edge dropping case $\mathcal{A}_{p_A}(A)$, we remove edges according to a generated mask of size $|\mathcal{E}|$ (number of edges in the graph) with elements sampled from the Bernoulli distribution $\mathcal{B}(1 - p_A)$, where $p_A$ is the probability of dropping an edge.
+When it comes to masking node features $\mathcal{A}_{p_X}(X)$, we employ a similar scheme and generate a mask of size $k$ also sampled from the Bernoulli distribution $\mathcal{B}(1 - p_X)$, where $p_X$ is the probability of masking features at nodes.
 Note that we mask node features at the scale of the whole graph, i.e. the same features are masked for each node.
-Other works apply different augmentation parameters $p_X, p_A$ for each generated view, but as our framework is fully symmetrical, we postulate that it is enough to use the same parameters to generate both augmentations.
+Other works apply different augmentation parameters $p_X, p_A$ for each generated view, but as our framework is fully symmetrical, we postulate that it is enough to use the same parameters to generate both augmentations (see Section \ref{sec:augmentation-hyperparameter-sets}).

-\paragraph{Encoder network} The main component of the proposed framework is the encoder network $f_\theta(\cdot)$.
-It takes an augmented graph as the input and computes (in our case) a representation vector for each node in the graph.
-Note that we do not specify any particular encoder network and one may use even encoders that construct embeddings for edges, whole graphs or their attributed version.
-In our experiments, we will show the application of GCN \citep{kipf2017semi} and GAT \citep{velickovic2018graph} based encoder networks.
+\paragraph{Encoder network for node embeddings} The main component of the proposed framework is the encoder network $f_\theta: \mathcal{G} \to \mathbb{R}^{|\mathcal{V}| \times d}$.
+It takes an augmented graph as the input and computes (in our case) a $d$-dimensional representation vector for each node in the graph.
+Note that we do not specify any particular encoder network and one may use even encoders that construct embeddings for edges or whole graphs.
+In our experiments, we will show the application of GCN \cite{kipf2017semi} and GAT \cite{velickovic2018graph} based encoder networks.
 Both augmented graph views $\mathcal{G}^{(1)}$, $\mathcal{G}^{(2)}$ are \underline{passed through the same encoder}, resulting in two embedding matrices $Z^{(1)}$ and $Z^{(2)}$, respectively.
+The original Barlow Twins method specified also a projector network (implemented as an MLP) to reduce high embedding dimensionality (of the ResNet encoder).
+Our approach eliminates that step as it uses GNNs with low dimensional embeddings.